tasmota/docs/docs/TuyaMCU-Devices.md

 ## Ketotek KTEM06

 The KTEM06 is a single phase energy meter with a relay for switching for DIN rail mounting.
+This device is identical in construction with the TYWE3S-based version of HIKING DDS238-2.

 ![KTEM06 open](./_media/devices/Ketotek-KTEM06-01x.jpg)

 ### Flashing

 Open the case to see the board with the display and the TYWE3S module on the backside.
 Remove the board and flip it around.